xeaone/cycni/README.md

 # Cycni
-**A Collection manipulation tool**

-**Warning Experimental**

 Cycni is a collection manipulation tool.
 It enables the ability to get, set, remove, and interact with an infinite depth collection.
-It provides an interface/api to manipulate objects, arrays, and others (coming soon) in a seamless and consistent method.
+It provides an interface/api to manipulate objects, arrays, and others (coming soon) in a seamless and consistent mannor.

-More examples coming soon see the test directory more examples.
+See the test directory for examples.

 ## Install
 - `npm install cycni --save`
 - UMD `dist/cycni.js`
-- ESM import `src/cycni.b.m.js`
+- ESM import `src/cycni.b.js`

 ## Api